AvaloniaUI/Avalonia/docs/guidelines/build.md

     git clone https://github.com/AvaloniaUI/Avalonia.git

-We currently need to build our own private version of ReactiveUI as it doesn't work on mono.
-This is linked as a submodule in the git repository, so run:
+We currently need to build our own private version of some libraries.
+These are linked as submodules in the git repository, so run:

     git submodule update --init

-The next step is to download the Skia native libraries.
-Run ```getnatives.ps1``` PowerShell script which can be found under the folder ```src\Skia\```.

 ## Linux

 This guide Written for Ubuntu 15.04 - I'm not sure how well it applies to other distributions, but